Darktable crashes when I import a folder w/ JPG files

 I would guess that the data loss here and in #10012 are related.
 You might have seen in the other ticket that I have at least some theory on what is going on and how one could fix it.
 I would start working on that after the current regression in master is sorted out.
 I would then come back to you asking you for some testing.

-#9 Updated by Francisco Cribari about 4 years ago
+#9 Updated by Francisco Cribari over 4 years ago

 The folder with these photos was reimported into Darktable a couple of times after the edits and exports.
 I imported the folder again because it no longer showed up in the list of recently used collections.
 I did not, however, copy or move the files to a different folder.
 They remained in the same folder in the same external HD.